jmynes/project2-mediaRichSinglePgSite/README.md

 KNOWN ISSUES:
   - Font does not load from Google, I had not realized this because Droid Sans is the system font on my desktop, phone, and laptop.
-  - Text in header does not resize to scale with the header image.
-  - Images can overflow bottom of screen as horizontal becomes wider.
+  - Sidebar images can overflow bottom of screen as horizontal becomes wider.

 TODO:
   - Better spacing of the sidebar images